 The Lighthouse Keeper Jobs Program is operated by the Michigan History Center (MHC) which provides volunteers with a unique opportunity to live onsite, while helping to preserve and present the history of one of Michigan’s most notable lighthouses to the public.

 Keepers serve in teams of two to four people at a time, which can be a combination of friends and/or family, and the program runs from May 1 through October 29 each year.

-This program provides on-site housing in a second story Keeper’s quarters that are provided for your use during your stay.
-Two bedrooms, with sleeping for up to four adults along with a full kitchen, bathroom and free parking is provided.
+This program provides on-site housing in a second-story Keeper’s quarters that are provided for your use during your stay.
+Two bedrooms, with sleeping for up to four adults along with a full kitchen, bathroom, and free parking are provided.